Energy Recovery Watermakers — Running a Watermaker on Solar and Batteries

 The process that ER systems employ means that there’s a bunch of new parts that are going to be taking abuse.
 When I listen to the signature “heartbeat” from an ER watermaker, I hear a combination of innovation and components taking abuse.

-I'm impressed with ElectroMaax's take on this problem.
+Let's look at ElectroMaax's take on this problem.
 Their goals are to make wear parts more serviceable, and upgrade various parts to titanium for a longer service life.

 The video below, while a bit dry, is a great explanation of what ElextroMaax focused on tweaking, It's also a good explanation of additional maintenance to be expected and what failure points look like.